Which probiotic should I take?

 If you will eat eggs and fish, then cage free eggs and wild salmon are best.
 Quinoa is a complete protein but it is a grain so it can boost blood sugar levels.
 However, you should be able to eat it in moderation with a fresh vegetable and a cooked vegetable at the same time.
 Hemp protein powder is also an excellent source of plant protein.

-More yeast questions will be added as I receive them.
+More yeast questions will be added as we receive them.